Jace254/joash.me/content/blog/getting-started-with-css-animations.md

 }
 ```

+### Animation Timing Function

 The ease-in-out, just like in transition animations, is the `animation-timing-function`.
-It controls the speed of the progressing animation and similarly,has the different functions mentioned in the [transitions section](/blog/getting-started-with-css-animations#transition-animations).
+It controls the speed of the progressing animation and similarly,has the different functions mentioned in the [transitions section](/blog/getting-started-with-css-animations#transition-timing-functions).

 You can define it separately:
 ```css